Lindsay Lohan says she's an addict, aims 'to shut up and listen'

-NEW YORK (Reuters) - Weeks after finishing her sixth trip to rehab, actress Lindsay Lohan said in an interview broadcast on Sunday that she was an addict and realizes she needs “to shut up and listen” because her approach to dealing with personal problems had not worked.
+NEW YORK, Aug 18 (Reuters) - Weeks after finishing her sixth trip to rehab, actress Lindsay Lohan said in an interview broadcast on Sunday that she was an addict and realizes she needs “to shut up and listen” because her approach to dealing with personal problems had not worked.

 “I‘m my own worst enemy, and I know that and I admit it,” Lohan, 27, told Oprah Winfrey in an interview on the Oprah Winfrey Network (OWN).
 She said she only realized she had a problem “over a period of time” rather than at any one moment.